- Patronizing is the act of appearing kind or helpful but internally feeling superior to others.

 Instead of making people feel like they are fundamentally flawed, try to ask questions to better understand why things don’t get done to your expectations.
 Coach your employees, coworkers, and friends by asking questions and helping them to get to where they want, instead of scolding them.

-Take the free preview of our Coaching Based Performance Reviews course to better understand how to coach someone instead of offering patronizing advice.
+Take the free preview of our Conducting Performance Reviews course to better understand how to coach someone instead of offering patronizing advice.

 3. Telling Someone to “Calm Down”

 By telling someone to “calm down”, “take it easy”, or “relax!” are all forms of patronizing language.
 If you repeatedly tell coworkers to “calm down” and never offer them a real solution to fix their problem, then all you’re really telling them is “keep being upset because I’m not going to help you solve that problem, but just don’t express that you’re upset.”
 This makes the other person feel like their feelings are invalid and confuses them into thinking that they should keep things bottled up when talking to you; thus stopping effective communication from taking place.

 4. Using the “Feedback sandwich” format too much!

 Made popular by Dale Carnegie’s How to Win Friends and Influence People, this format goes like this: give a compliment, tell them what you want them to fix, give another compliment.
 This format is patronizing since it assumes that the other person has the emotional intelligence of an ape.
 It assumes that if you tell the person exactly what you want them to do, they will get upset.
 Which is exactly the opposite of the truth.